Jophmukendi/Network_Inventory/README.md

 ## Technologies and Architecture

-Joph Network Inventory uses the following technologies:
+JophNet uses the following technologies:

 - Python: Implements server-side application logic.
 - Django: Provides the web framework, processes requests, renders pages, and manages communication with the data layer.